Find a Qualified Attorney Near You

 Loss of Citizenship Due to Dual Citizenship

-A U.S. citizen may lose their nationality by doing acts intending to relinquish their U.S. citizenship.
-These acts include the following:
+A U.S. citizen may lose their nationality by engaging in acts intended to relinquish their U.S. citizenship.
+These acts include:

 - Being naturalized in a foreign country after applying for naturalization